Awards, Bursaries and Scholarships

 Audrey Dear Hesson Scholarship

-Audrey Dear Hesson Scholarship Audrey Dear Hesson attended the Nova Scotia College of Art (now NSCAD University) from 1947 to 1951 on a full scholarship.
+The Audrey Dear Hesson Scholarship is funded by TD Insurance.
+The scholarship is available to a new or transfer student with African heritage.
+Audrey Dear Hesson attended the Nova Scotia College of Art (now NSCAD University) from 1947 to 1951 on a full scholarship.
 She majored in Craft, learning metalwork, woodcarving, pottery and jewellery making.
 A highlight of her time at NSCAD was a commission to make a Moroccan leather case for a commemorative booklet presented to the Princess and Duke of Edinburgh on their visit of the war cruiser, HMCS Ontario.
 In 1951, she was the first black student to graduate from the college, earning the Lieutenant Governor of Nova Scotia’s medal for highest standing.
 Before her marriage, she worked in the occupational therapy department at Nova Scotia Hospital.
 In recent years, Audrey has been recognized for her role in breaking barriers for black artists.
 Her work was featured in several exhibitions, including the landmark In This Place: Black Art in Nova Scotia at the Anna Leonowens Gallery in 1998 and Discovery: African Nova Scotian Art Pioneers, at Dartmouth Heritage Museum in 2013.
 In 2017, she was named a Life Fellow of NSCAD University.

 Jean E. Hiseler Memorial Scholarship